epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 dispersion.
 Our analysis did not include interventions, such as case isolation, doing so may improve our estimates.
-The R package we have developed alongside our analysis may be generalisable to other point source outbreaks.
+The R package we have developed alongside our analysis may be generalisable to other point source outbreaks when time series data on cases is unavailable or difficult to verify.
 Additional work is needed to ensure the robustness of this tool but this may allow this analysis to be repeated during future outbreaks with little additional overhead.

 This analysis use a stochastic branching process to explore scenarios around the duration and size of the initial exposure event at the Huanan